mui/material-ui/docs/src/pages/careers/react-engineer-x-grid.md

   The future of MUI is discussed and planned in our public RFCs and issues.
   You'll be helping drive these conversations and guiding MUI toward the best possible solutions.
 - **Contribute to deep, meaningful refactors and feature releases**.
   MUI is a complex codebase.
-Components we've shipped recently, such as the data grid and date pickers have required months of dedicated, careful work.
+Components we've shipped recently, such as the data grid have required months of dedicated, careful work.
 - **Reduce friction**.
   A large amount of the work on MUI is reducing friction and making it easier to use.
   This might involve careful API design, identifying and fixing top bugs, creating easier-to-understand error messages, and writing documentation and blog posts about features you ship.